AideenM12/Joyce-English-School-MS4/README.md

 ### Imagery

-* The top parallax image was chosen for it's appropriateness to English language learning and also because the flags depicted represent the two major English dialects studied by non-native English speakers, namely American English and British English.
+* The top parallax image was chosen for its appropriateness to English language learning and also because the flags depicted represent the two major English dialects studied by non-native English speakers, namely American English and British English.

-* The bottom parallax image simply depicts some pages from a book and was chosen for it's similarity to the site color scheme and also for it's relevance to the site's purpose.
+* The bottom parallax image simply depicts some pages from a book and was chosen for its similarity to the site color scheme and also for its relevance to the site's purpose.

 * The images depicted on each of the cards were chosen based on their relevance to the type of course that is advertised alongside each individual image.